 You may ask for a fair hearing through HSD after you finish the internal appeal process with Presbyterian Centennial Care.
-If you want a fair hearing, you must request one (1) within 90 calendar days of getting notice of Presbyterian Centennial Care's final decision.
+If you want a fair hearing, you must request one (1) within 90 calendar days for standard appeals or 30 calendar days for quick appeals from the date of getting the final decision notice from Presbyterian Centennial Care.
 To ask for a fair hearing, write to:

-Fair Hearing Bureau

-New Mexico Human Services Department

-P.O.
-Box 2348

-Santa Fe, NM 87504-2348
+Fair Hearing Bureau New Mexico Human Services Department P.O.
+Box 2348 Santa Fe, NM 87504-2348